MattKobayashi/containers/irrd/README.md

 # irrd

-irrd and IRR Explorer in a PyPy-based container image.
+irrd and IRR Explorer in a container image.

 ## Configuration

-Create an appropriate configuration file and mount it into the container as shown below.
+Create appropriate configuration files and mount them into the container as shown below.
 An example configuration file can be found [here](https://irrd.readthedocs.io/en/stable/admins/configuration/#example-configuration-file), and a list of all available configuration options can be found [here](https://irrd.readthedocs.io/en/stable/admins/configuration/#configuration-options).

 ### Required `irrd.yaml` values